tarachandverma/nginx-openidc/README.md

 **mapping** source url
 - **path**  specifies uri patterns match on source uri

-- **postAuthAction** specifies action taken in authorization where it can use all the x-oidc-* headers avaiable in the request
+- **oidcAction** specifies action taken in authorization where it can use all the x-oidc-* headers avaiable in the request

 - **matchLists** specifies the condition